lichengshengHK/Pore-Algorithm-and-18-lattices-numerical-method/README.md

   then Click [模拟半径] import the matrix suction r, like " [1:10]", Chose "SWCC Simulate" then Click [SWCC Simulate], a siries of data will be generated of different r.
+  There will generate r_x_SWWCC.mat and tif result folder "r_x_SWCC".

 4.SWCC Hysteresis
   Click [File] load the SWCC tif result of r,